 Four units of drill jumbo and four units of concrete spraying machine will simultaneously work at the north and south portal to complete the two tunnels with a height of 8 m and a width of 10 m, through the new Austrian tunnelling method (NATM) or sprayed concrete lining method, said Mr Sadain.

-Located in southern Mindanao, the twin tunnel forms the central portion of the project.
+Located in southern Mindanao, the twin tunnels form the central portion of the project.
 It is part of contract package I-1 covering 10.7 km of four-lane highway, which has been awarded to the joint venture of Shimizu Corporation, Ulticon Builders Inc, and Takenaka Civil Engineering & Construction Co Ltd.

 The joint venture said the construction of access roads is already at 60% in preparation for the tunnel excavation.
 The contract package has a 37-month duration, which involves the construction of bridges in three locations and a 7.9-km-long cut and fill road.